 If you have managed to get a CCJ on a person or business that owes you money, for a debt incurred within the last 6 years, that doesn’t mean you have unlimited time to try and collect that debt.

-According to the Limitation Act, a creditor can only pursue an outstanding County Court Judgement for six years from the date of the judgement without having to ask for permission from the court.
+According to the Limitation Act, a creditor can only pursue an outstanding County Court Judgement for six years from the date of the judgement.
+Beyond that time period, you would need to ask for permission from the court to continue.

 What can a CCJ be used for?

-Not all types of debt are covered by CCJ’s.
+Not all types of debt are covered by CCJs.
 For example, council tax debts are not subject to this kind of enforcement, but to a different court process, namely a liability order.